Holidays

 B

-Fuelled by your hotel breakfast today you begin the Nakasendo Way, but first you have the joy of riding Japan's famous bullet train, Shinkansen, from Tokyo to Nagoya.
-From here, you then swap to a local train to Nakatsugawa, the access point for the Kiso Valley where today's section of the Nakasendo Way will take you.
+This morning, send your bags ahead to Kyoto and travel with just your overnight essentials in your daypack for the next 2 nights.
+We will provide guidelines in your personal road book about how to transport your luggage.
+Fuelled by your hotel breakfast today, you will then have the joy and excitement of riding Japan's famous bullet train, the Shinkansen, from Tokyo to Nagoya en-route to begin your journey on the Nakasendo Way.
+From Nagoya, you then swap onto a local train to Nakatsugawa, the access point for the Kiso Valley where today's section of the Nakasendo Way will take you.
 Finally, you will hop on the local bus to Magome.
-The journey takes approx. 3 hours and, having whizzed out of the city on the bullet train, you will feel the change of pace as you swap onto the local train and wind your way towards rural Japan.
-Arriving in Magome you will have time to discover this charming historic village; once an important stop on the Nakasendo Way, today it retains beautiful wooden houses and a traditional way of life.
-Setting out on your walk your route will take you to Tsumago via the most beautiful remaining section of the old Nakasendo highway.
-The Nakasendo was one of the five routes used by samurai to travel between Tokyo and Kyoto during the Edo period and walking it today will reveal a side of Japan seldom seen by either foreigners or Japanese alike.
+The journey takes around 3 hours and, having whizzed out of the city on the bullet train, you will really feel the change of pace as you wind your way towards rural Japan on the local train.
+Arriving in Magome, you will have time to discover this charming historic village - once an important stop on the Nakasendo Way - that retains its beautiful old wooden houses and traditional way of life.
+Next, you will set out on your walk, over the Magome Pass to Tsumago on what is regarded as the most beautiful section that remains of the old Nakasendo Way.
+The Nakasendo was one of five routes used by the Samurai to travel between Tokyo and Kyoto during the Edo period, and walking it today will reveal a side of Japan seldom seen by either foreigners or Japanese alike.
 Waterfalls, stone paths, mountain views, and tiny villages all make this a walk not to be missed.
-Arriving in Tsumago, a charming old post-town, you can check into your traditional accommodation and look forward to a lovingly prepared meal from your hosts.
+Arriving in Tsumago, a charming old post-town, you can check into your traditional accommodation and look forward to a delicious, lovingly prepared meal from your hosts.

 Accommodation